leoguillaume/fbm-image-scraper/README.md

 ![](https://github.com/leoguillaume/fbm-image-scraper/blob/master/readme-assets/screenshot-1.png) or
 ![](https://github.com/leoguillaume/fbm-image-scraper/blob/master/readme-assets/screenshot-2.png)

-The number of retrievable photos depends on your seniority in the group.
+This script is suitable for both format.
+The number of retrievable photos depends on your seniority in the messenger group.

 - `[Download][path]`: Local target path for the images to be downloaded to.